dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide.md

 3. When prompted, set your app name to 'DecodeWithCameraEnhancer' and set the **Save** location, **Language**, and **Minimum SDK** (we use 21 here).
     > Note:
     >
-    > - With **minSdkVersion** set to 21, your app is compatible with more than 94.1% of devices on the Google Play Store (last update: March 2021).
+    > - With **minSdkVersion** set to 21, your app is compatible with more than 99.6% of devices on the Google Play Store (last update: October 2023).

 ### Include the Libraries